Mfigueira/react-videos/README.md

-# React Seasons
+# React Videos

 ## What is this?

 This is simple project I made with CRA to practice React concepts.
-It uses the Geolocation API to fetch the user's location and determine with the current month if the user is in Winter or Summer season.
+It uses the Youtube API to fetch videos based on search query and displays a list and a Video Player on the screen.

 Based on lectures from Stephen Grider's React course.